ansyblenetwork/sdg/_posts/2020-11-26-a-discussion-regarding.md

 `);
 </script>

-### First species counterpoint

 Counterpoint is taught in incremental steps, known as species.
-First species counterpoint drops all nontrivial rhythm, and establishes a set of rules for permissible melodic intervals, harmonic intervals, and movement as enumerated above.
+For instance, first species counterpoint drops all nontrivial rhythm, and establishes a set of rules for permissible melodic intervals, harmonic intervals, and movement as enumerated above.
 A _cantus firmus_, or fixed melody, is provided in the bass, and the exercise is to write a counterpoint voice.

 General principles: